jondgoodwin/progling/content/post/reference-lifecycle.md

   each element.
 Array references also offer the ability to resize an array.
   One cannot dereference an entire array reference; instead one uses indexing to load or mutate a specific element in the array.

     One can borrow a subslice of any array reference.
-  The permission restrictions on borrowed interior references always apply to array references.
+    (The permission restrictions on borrowed interior references always apply to array references.)
+    In the presence of concurrency or parallelism, array references add an extra capability: the ability
+	to create multiple non-overlapping slices of an single array reference, and send each safely to a separate thread, so long as we can guarantee that all threads will expire before the borrow's scope ends.

 - **Virtual references** may never be created via allocation.
   Instead, one must first allocate a new object using a regular reference